graphic design in movies

 About the Design

-You can listen to Annie’s talk here, read about her here, follow her on Instagram for more inspiration.
-Some other movies she worked for are Joker, Bridge of Spies, Isle of Dogs,
+You can listen to Annie’s talk here, and read about her here.
+Some other movies she worked for are Joker, Bridge of Spies, Isle of Dogs, The Grand Budapest Hotel, The French Dispatch, West Side Story.

 Visual Storytelling